 - 1. It is the instructor's belief that students are adult learners.
 This implies that students are responsible for their own learning and the instructor is the facilitator. - 2.
 Students are expected to come prepared for class.
-Questions, assigned exercises and case studies should be completed prior to class.
-Videotaped lectures should also be viewed prior to class. - 3.
+Online lectures should be viewed prior to class. - 3.
 Attendance at lecture is expected.
-The student is expected to arrange his or her preceptorship schedule around lecture time.
-If an absence is unavoidable, the student is responsible for obtaining information presented in class. - 4.
+The student is expected to arrange his or her preceptorship schedule around lecture time whenever possible.
+If an absence is unavoidable, the student is responsible for obtaining information presented in class.
+Please consult with the instructor if precepting on Fridays is needed to complete your hours on time. - 4.
 Not all material that is on the exam will be discussed in class.
 Some examination questions may relate to material learned in previous quarters.
 Some exam questions relate to information from web site readings assigned. - 5.
 Course, Preceptor, and Final Program evaluations will be submitted during Week 10 theory class.
 The evaluations will be collected in a sealed envelope by a student volunteer, and will be submitted to the Department Head.
 The instructor will review these after final grades have been submitted.